TDA-Jyamiti/zzgril/README.md

 python train.py --dataset NATOPS --num_center_pts 36 --use_only_lambda_0 False --gril_graphs True
 ```
 This will augment ZZGRIL to TodyNet and train the model. <code>--use_only_lambda_0</code> flag is used to denote if you do not want to use the information in $H_1$, <code>--gril_graphs</code> flag is used to denote if you are using ZZGRIL processed as a sequence of graphs or as a sequence of point clouds.

+## License

+THIS SOFTWARE IS PROVIDED "AS-IS".
+THERE IS NO WARRANTY OF ANY KIND.
+NEITHER THE AUTHORS NOR PURDUE UNIVERSITY WILL BE LIABLE FOR ANY DAMAGES OF ANY KIND, EVEN IF ADVISED OF SUCH POSSIBILITY.

+This software was developed (and is copyrighted by) the CGTDA research group at Purdue University.
+Please do not redistribute this software.
+This program is for academic research use only.